Obtaining Benefits for Disabled Adult Children

 An adult child who has been disabled since childhood may be able to get insured status on their own record and still be entitled to higher benefits on a parents record.

 Social Security Disability benefits are an important lifeline for many.
 If you have trouble obtaining the financial assistance you need, contact Phillips Disability.
-Our experienced Social Security disability lawyers in Phoenix will walk with you through the entire disability process.
+A Social Security disability lawyer from our Phoenix office can walk with you through the entire disability process.